 Conversations on Zoom are not the same as in person.

-(above), but

-seldom sets foot on campus, due to COVID-19.
+However, the mute button is seldom sets foot on campus.

+Fr.
+James Smith is now a studeut at GTH in Berkeleu (above), but due to COVID-19.

 the most convenient I've ever had.